 - Encryption at rest protects your data from a system compromise or data exfiltration by encrypting data while stored.
 The Advanced Encryption Standard (AES) is often used to encrypt data at rest.

 - Encryption in transit: protects your data if communications are intercepted while data moves between your site and the cloud provider or between two services.
-This protection is achieved by encrypting the data before transmission; authenticating the endpoints; and decrypting and verifying the data on arrival.
-For example, Transport Layer Security (TLS) is often used to encrypt data in transit for transport security, and Secure/Multipurpose Internet Mail Extensions (S/MIME) is used often for email message security.
+This protection is achieved by encrypting the data before transmission; authenticating the endpoints; and, on arrival, decrypting and verifying that the data was not modified.
+For example, Transport Layer Security (TLS) is often used to encrypt data in transit for transport security, and Secure/Multipurpose Internet Mail Extensions (S/MIME) is used often for email message encryption.

 Encryption is one component of a broader security strategy.
 Encryption in transit defends your data, after a connection is established and authenticated, against potential attackers by: